[Jun/Jul ’26 added!] Baseball fans: Capital One once again has great seats for 5,000 miles each

 Capital One appears to be labeling these are $40 to keep the cents per point consistent even though these tickets ordinarily sell for much more.

 In fact, when you’ve got the cardholder exclusive tickets, you don’t even get the option to use money to buy the seats — you couldn’t buy them for $40 each if you wanted to, it’s 5K miles per ticket during checkout with no option to use fewer miles and no additional fees (and you must buy either 2 or 4 tickets).
-If you are seeing different numbers of miles or additional fees, you’re not looking at the cardholder exclusive seats.
+If you are seeing different mileage amounts or additional fees, you’re not looking at the cardholder-exclusive seats.

 a screenshot of a ticket

-Also of note is that if you pick a team that isn’t in your local area, you’ll have to type in the city where you want to see them in the “Near” box.
+Also, if you pick a team that isn’t in your local area, you’ll have to type the city where you want to see them in the “Near” box.
 For instance, since I’m in New York State, it searched for Chicago Cubs tickets in New York City.
-I had to type in Chicago, IL to see games at Wrigley Field.
+I had to type in Chicago, IL, to see games at Wrigley Field.

-I was really happy to see that Capital One isn’t tacking any fees on during the checkout process — it’s literally just 5,000 miles per ticket (you have to buy tickets in blocks of 2).
+I was really happy to see that Capital One isn’t tacking on any fees at checkout — it’s literally just 5,000 miles per ticket (you have to buy tickets in blocks of 2).

 Overall, it’s great to see Capital One offer interesting exclusives to cardholders.
 While baseball isn’t necessarily a direct path to my heart, I could see tickets to certain sold-out events or in great locations like these baseball tickets being an exciting cardholder perk.
 I thought the Final Four tickets were a cool idea.
-Offering something similar for other major events could become both a great use of miles and a great perk of being a cardholder.
+Offering something similar for other major events could be both a great use of miles and a great perk for cardholders.

 Want to learn more about miles and points?
 Subscribe to email updates or check out our podcast on your favorite podcast platform.